 The holiday season is in full force.
 Christmas is only 2 days away.
 It is so important to keep your home safe.
 The Pennsylvania Insurance Commissioner has issued the following release in order to protect the citizens of the Commonwealth during the remaining holiday event.

-A spark from a fireplace, an unattended candle or an unexpected visit from a thief can quickly turn your holiday celebration into a seasonal nightmare.
+A spark from a fireplace, an unattended candle or an unexpected visit from a thief can quickly turn your holiday celebration into a seasonal nightmare with injuries.
 The Pennsylvania Insurance Department is reminding you to take precautions and consider these safety tips.